pulumi/pulumi-hugo/themes/default/content/blog/helm-release-resource-for-kubernetes-generally-available/index.md

 });

-// We can lookup resources once the release is installed.
+// We can look up resources once the release is installed.
 The release's
 // status field is set once the installation completes, so this, combined
 // with `skipAwait: false` above, will wait to retrieve the Redis master
 // ClusterIP till all resources in the Chart are available.